europeanplaice/field_accessor/README.md

     age(u32),
 }
 ```
 This macro generates `(struct name)FieldEnum` inside the implementation which corresponds to the fields of the struct.
 This enables the getter and setter functions to accept arbitrary types.
-As a side effect, a user needs to give `(struct name)FieldEnum` not a value itself to the setter function.
-However, `(struct name)FieldEnum` is created by the macro, you don't have to define `(struct name)FieldEnum`.
+As a side effect, a user needs to give it (not a value itself) to the setter function.
+However, `(struct name)FieldEnum` is defined by the macro so you don't have to care about it.
 ## Example
 ```rust
 use field_accessor::FieldAccessor;